JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref4]: Charles B. Heiser, Jr., "The Sunflower (_Helianthus annuus_) in Mexico: Further Evidence for a North American Domestication," _Genetic Resources and Crop Evolution_ 55, no. 1 (2008): 9-13.

-[^ref5]: Nicolas Barker, _Hortus Eystettensis: The Bishop's Garden and Besler's Magnificent Book_ (New York: H.N.
-Abrams, 1995).
+[^ref5]: Low countries catalogue CITATION.

-[^ref6]: Ray Desmond, “A Garden at Eichstätt,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), 58-66.
+[^ref6]: Nicolas Barker, _Hortus Eystettensis: The Bishop's Garden and Besler's Magnificent Book_ (New York: H.N.
+Abrams, 1995); Ray Desmond, “A Garden at Eichstätt,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), 58-66.

 [^ref7]: [Add commentary about history of manuscript and its production.]
 Ray Desmond, “The Discovery of the New World,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), 24-27.